 Today we drive out to a renovated part of the Great Wall at Mutianyu, situated 90km north of the city.
 Began in the 3rd century BC by Shi Huangdi, thousands of conscripted workers laboured on it and many lie buried in its brick and stone ramparts.
 It is incredible to think that this wall spans the entire country!
 Here there is a 2km section to walk along with watchtowers and views of the surrounding countryside.
 En route we may also get to visit a cloisonné workshop where you can see examples of this ancient metalworking technique.
-If you prefer to rest your legs before the trek begins today can be spend relaxing and exploring Beijing.

-Accommodation: Xiao Xiang Hotel (or similar)
+ACCOMMODATION: Xiao Xiang Hotel (or similar)